resource-watch/slate/source/includes/api/_query.md

 ## Supported SQL syntax reference

+This section details the support for SQL syntax for the different dataset providers RW API supports.
+Keep in mind that your HTTP request parameters (like `sql`) should always be escaped according to the official HTTP specification.
+You can use [this online tool](https://www.urlencoder.org/) as an example of proper URL parameter encoding.

 ### CartoDB datasets

 This section describes the SQL support for querying datasets with provider `cartodb`.